lkesteloot/unsong/unsong.md

 The Comet King stared directly at Sohu, spoke into her mind in that creepy way that he did.

-[Keep him safe, Sohu.
+[open-bracket]Keep him safe, Sohu.
 I am counting on you.]

-[You lied to him, Father]
+[open-bracket]You lied to him, Father]

-[I told him the truth.
+[open-bracket]I told him the truth.
 His part is to remain strong and do his duty.
 If he fails, I will remain strong and do mine.
 You will do no less.]

-[That’s not what I mean.
+[open-bracket]That’s not what I mean.
 You told him you could break quietly.
 But you told me that if someone hurt me, you would go nuclear on them.]

-[I told both of you the truth.
+[open-bracket]I told both of you the truth.
 I will destroy anyone who hurts you.
 But not because I would be broken.
 Because I would remain intact.]

 He sent her something telepathically, a tangle of thoughts mixed with emotions.
 When she sorted it out, it came into her mind like a question and answer.
 The question went <i>If you are Moschiach, and you have to care for everyone as if they are your own children, how do you care for those who are literally your children?</i> The answer was a non-answer, a steamrolling over the paradox. <i>You care for them even more.
 You care for them extremely and ferociously, beyond any reason.</i>

-He stared at her.
-[Sohu.
+He stared at her. [open-bracket]Sohu.
 Promise me you won’t die.]

 She almost laughed, almost told him that of course that wasn’t something she could promise.
 Then she saw the look on his face, dead serious.
 She remembered what Uriel had answered him only a few minutes before.
 So she just said:

-[There’s a prophecy, Father.]
+[open-bracket]There’s a prophecy, Father.]

-[You will be a celestial kabbalist.
+[open-bracket]You will be a celestial kabbalist.
 You can stand above prophecy.]

 <i>That</i> was something she hadn’t heard before.

-[But even without prophecies, everyone dies.]
+[open-bracket]But even without prophecies, everyone dies.]

-[Then promise me you will not die before I do.]
+[open-bracket]Then promise me you will not die before I do.]

-Something in his look prevented her from arguing any further.
-[All right, Father.
+Something in his look prevented her from arguing any further. [open-bracket]All right, Father.
 I promise.]

 The Comet King turned into lightning and flew away, merging into the general fury of the storm.